thegworld/gtx-browser/docs/tour_of_luci_ui.md

 On the highest level, LUCI is organized by **projects**.
-A project contains all the configuration necessary to do development on a given repo, for example, Chromium is one of these projects (corresponding to chromium/src.git).
+A project contains all the configuration necessary to do development on a given repo, for example, GTx Browser is one of these projects (corresponding to chromium/src.git).
 Each project contains **builders**, which describe how a given builder works (i.e. recipe to run, gn args to use, etc.).
 Each **builder** has **builds**, which contain build information, build properties details, success or failure status,